 A. No information can be shared with Maya’s daughter.

-B. Using professional judgement, you can only confirm that Maya is in the hospital.
+B. Using professional judgment, you can only confirm that Maya is in the hospital.

-C. Using professional judgement, you can discuss information about Maya concerning her care.
+C. Using professional judgment, you can discuss information about Maya concerning her care.